Broadway veteran Chita Rivera returns in new musical 'The Visit'

-NEW YORK Chita Rivera, the veteran stage star who shot to fame as Anita in the 1957 production of "West Side Story," is returning to Broadway as the world's wealthiest woman in the new musical "The Visit."
+NEW YORK, March 25 Chita Rivera, the veteran stage star who shot to fame as Anita in the 1957 production of "West Side Story," is returning to Broadway as the world's wealthiest woman in the new musical "The Visit."

 The two-time Tony award winning actress and dancer stars opposite Welsh actor Roger Reese ("The Life and Adventures of Nicholas Nickleby") in the one-act musical that is due to open at the Lyceum Theatre on April 23.